Understand Your Options

 Keeping Your Home

-Leaving Your Home
+Surrendering Your Home

 Cash For Keys

-If you must vacate your home due to foreclosure, but leave it in good condition, your lender may offer you a lump sum of money.
+If you must surrender your home due to foreclosure, but leave it in good condition, your lender may offer you a lump sum of money.
 Commonly called "Cash For Keys," the amount varies from lender to lender, but typically ranges from $1,000 to $1,500.
 You should only consider Cash For Keys if you have exhausted all other options and determined that you will not be able to keep your home.

 Deed In Lieu